05sanjaykumar/Basics-react/README.md

 # Files Created

 1) DropDownQuery.jsx : - This feature implements an interactive Q&A or FAQ section.
 Users can click on titles to reveal detailed information about various services, features, and company vision.
 It provides a clean, organized way to present information without overwhelming the user, allowing them to focus on topics they're most interested in.
+2) SieBarToggle.jsx - This React component implements a responsive sidebar navigation with smooth transitions.
+It features a collapsible sidebar, a toggle button, and a main content area that adjusts based on the sidebar's state, enhancing user experience across devices.

 # Vite and Tailwind CSS Setup